 - Next, check the Basic Qualifications for information about qualifications, expectations and time commitment.

 - We invite you to a New Volunteer Information Session to learn more about what it's like to volunteer.
-This session is optional, is 1.25 hours, and covers an overview of the volunteer opportunities, training options, and how to begin volunteering with Adult Literacy.
+This session is 1.25 hours, and covers an overview of the volunteer opportunities, training options, and how to begin volunteering with Adult Literacy.

 - Read the Frequently Asked Questions for answers to a variety of questions about volunteering and training.